 The CAC annotation scheme makes a substantial distinction between two things: surface syntactic relations within a single clause as well as syntactic relations between clauses in a complex sentence.
-These two types of syntactic information are captured by two types of syntactic tags.
+These two types of syntactic information are captured by two types of syntactic tags (see Figure 2).

-- (a) Word-level (intra-clausal) syntactic tag is a 6-position tag assigned to every non-auxilliary ("autosemantic") word within a single clause, representing the intra-clausal dependency relations. - (b) Clause-level (intra-sentential) syntactic tag is a 8-position tag assigned to the first token of each clause in a complex sentence, representing the status (and possible dependency) of the given clause within the given (complex) sentence.
+- (a) Word-level (intra-clausal) syntactic tag is a max.
+6-position tag consisting of digits and spaces assigned to every non-auxilliary ("autosemantic") word within a single clause, representing the intra-clausal dependency relations (e.g., the "5231 1" at the word "je"). - (b) Clause-level (intra-sentential) syntactic tag is a max.
+8-position tag assigned to the first token of each clause in a complex sentence, representing the status (and possible dependency) of the given clause within the given (complex) sentence ("911" at "Tak" in Figure 2).